mas-chat/mas/doc/MAS-REST-API.md

 Introduction
 ============

-MAS protocol is server driven and uses long polling.
+MAS protocol is message based, server driven and uses long polling.
+WebSockets as a message transport can be easily supported when all browsers and mobile OSes support WebSockets properly.

 Overall approach is:

-1. The client sends an **initial MAS listen request**
+1. The client sends an **initial MAS listen HTTP GET request**
 2. The server responds with N commands.
    - These commands allow the client to draw the initial UI view.
-3. The client sends **MAS listen request**
+3. The client sends **MAS listen HTTP GET request**
    - If the server doesn't have anything to send (e.g. no new messages), HTTP connection is blocked up to 30 seconds.
 If 30 seconds is reached and there is still nothing to send, the server closes the connection and responds with an empty commands list.
 4. The client builds or updates the UI by processing all the commands (if any)